taimoorkhan-nlp/text_edit_distance_similarity/README.md

 No setup is needed.

 ## Input Data
 The method is directly applicable to textual digital behavioral data from social media and other digital platforms.
-You can provide these input texts directly in the notebook [text_edit_distance_similarity.ipynb](https://github.com/taimoorkhan-nlp/text_edit_distance_similarity/blob/main/text_edit_distance.ipynb).
+User can provide these input texts to evaluate edit distance by directly writing them in the notebook [text_edit_distance_similarity.ipynb](https://github.com/taimoorkhan-nlp/text_edit_distance_similarity/blob/main/text_edit_distance.ipynb).

 ## Sample Input and Output
 Provide two posts/strings as input directly in the in the notebook [text_edit_distance_similarity.ipynb](https://github.com/taimoorkhan-nlp/text_edit_distance_similarity/blob/main/text_edit_distance.ipynb) to compare.